-What data do you have on the availability and use of educational technology in public schools?
+What data do you have on the use of computers and the Internet?

 Related Tables and Figures: (Listed by Release Date)